gtaxay/ImageRekoginition/README.md

 ---

-## Getting Started
+### Prerequisites

+- Python 3.7+
+- AWS account and access credentials
+- An existing S3 bucket with images
-- Make sure to have Visual Studio Downloaded with Python Extension
+- Visual Studio Code (or any Python IDE)
-- Be able to sign into AWS services
+- Python extension (if using VS Code)

 ---